“We took no heed of his dying prayer.

 Only two original tombstones in little Mitchell Cemetery have survived time, vandalism, and encroachment by railroads.
 This one is incomplete.
 The hand engraving includes the word Anderson and may refer to Mrs. E. O. Anderson, who was buried in the cemetery in 1867.

-In 1848, when the York and Gilmore families settled three miles north of the Trinity River on Peters Colony land grants and began homesteading, there was no Fort Worth—military or municipal.
+In 1848, when the York and Gilmore families settled three miles north of the Trinity River and began homesteading, there was no Fort Worth—military or municipal.
 There was only prairie.
 And the prairie came in just one flavor: lone.